2020PB/police-brutality/reports/Oregon.md

 Footage uploaded around 4 AM PST shows a small cluster of protestors, approximately 50, fleeing down the street from gas launched by federal agents.
 It appears to be tear gas, by the continual coughing of protestors, but smoke grenades were also deployed at other times in the night.
 Towards the end of the footage, riot guns can be heard firing.

-tags: shoot, gas, projectile, protestor
+tags: shoot, gas, projectile, protester

 id: or-portland-94